mirror of

 ON THE FLY-SNIPPETS *luasnip-extras-on-the-fly-snippets*

-Sometimes it’s desirable to create snippets tailored for exactly the current
+Sometimes its desirable to create snippets tailored for exactly the current

 situation.
 For example inserting repetitive, but just slightly different